 Take a walk in the past

-Among the main attractions is the Knights’ Hall with the coronation thrones and three life-size silver lions standing guard.
+Walk up the spiral steps and discover rooms filled with royal details and lavish portraits.
+Among the main attractions is the Knights’ Hall with the coronation thrones, decorated with narwhal tusks, with three life-size silver lions standing guard.
 Tapestries on the walls commemorate battles between Denmark and Sweden.

-The interiors are well-preserved and invite you to take a journey in time.
-You can experience the king’s private writing cabinet, his bathroom, and see wax figures of former royal inhabitants.
+The interiors are well-preserved and invite you to take a journey in time, stepping into the shoes of the royalty that once lived here.
+You can see the king’s private writing cabinet, his bathroom, and view wax figures of former royal inhabitants.

 Rosenborg also houses an exquisite collection of Flora Danica and one of the world’s finest Venetian glass collections, both set in tower chambers.

 TRAVEL TIP: With a Copenhagen Card in hand you get free admission to Tivoli and over 80 attractions as well as free public transportation in the whole capital region.

 The delicate and glittering crowns of the Danish kings and queens are kept in special vaults at Rosenborg Castle, embellished with table-cut stones, enamel, and gold.
 The crown jewels primarily consist of four garnitures: a diamond set, a ruby set, a pearl set, and an emerald set – the emeralds being among the world’s finest.